sdaps/website/pages/Documentation/Tutorial.rst

 Printing
 --------

-After the setup of the example we now have a `attachment:questionnaire.pdf`_questionnaire.pdf`attachment:None`_ in the project directory that can be printed.
+After the setup of the example we now have a `questionnaire.pdf
+<questionnaire.pdf>`__ in the project directory that can be printed.
 This depends on the setup of the survey (done using the documentclass options in the LaTeX document).
 If we make each printout unique using a "Questionnaire-ID" then we would need to use the "stamp" command to create the printable questionnaire.
 Please refer to the section at the bottom of the page for more information.

 Simply print the created PDF file using your favorite PDF reader.
 It is a good idea to disable any "scale page to fit printable area" option.